brianletsgetmoving/Data-Analytics-Dashboard/README.md

 ## Key Relationships

 ### Customer as Central Model
+**All business understanding flows through customers:**
-- Links to Jobs (one-to-many)
+- Links to Jobs (one-to-many) - completed work for customers
-- Links to BadLeads (one-to-many)
+- Links to BadLeads (one-to-many) - bad leads from the lead pool
-- Links to BookedOpportunities (one-to-many)
+- Links to BookedOpportunities (one-to-many) - opportunities that flow into jobs
+- All contact details are connected to customers
+- All customers originate from the lead pool (LeadStatus)

+### Lead Flow
+- **LeadStatus** = Central pool of all leads (BadLeads and LostLeads compiled here)
+- **Leads → Customers** = All customers come from the lead pool
+- **BookedOpportunities → Jobs** = Booked opportunities flow into jobs

 ### Quote Number Linking
 - BookedOpportunity, LeadStatus, and LostLead all use `quote_number` for cross-table linking
+- Tracks the journey: Lead (LeadStatus) → Opportunity (BookedOpportunity) → Job or Loss

 ### Lookup Tables
-- **SalesPerson**: Normalizes names across Jobs, BookedOpportunities, LeadStatus, UserPerformance, SalesPerformance
+- **SalesPerson**: Extracted from Jobs & BookedOpportunities, flows into UserPerformance & SalesPerformance
-- **Branch**: Normalizes names across Jobs, BookedOpportunities, LeadStatus
+- **Branch**: Extracted from Jobs & BookedOpportunities, flows into performance metrics
-- **LeadSource**: Normalizes and categorizes sources across LeadStatus, BadLeads, LostLeads
+- **LeadSource**: Compiled from ALL sources (Jobs, BookedOpportunities, LeadStatus, BadLeads, LostLeads)

-See `docs/database_relationships.md` for complete relationship details.
+See `docs/database_relationships.md` for complete relationship details and the entity relationship diagram.

 ## Performance Considerations